 Parma is mostly known for ham and parmesan which, as you might have guessed, aren’t exactly my cup of tea.
-To be perfectly frank, I didn’t quite know what to expect from Parma, and I ended up being pleasantly surprised.
+To be perfectly frank, I didn’t quite know what to expect when visiting Parma, and I ended up being pleasantly surprised.
 And what better feeling is there than discovering activities, sights and food that are all in line with who you are and what you love!
-Parma turned out to be an unexpected little haven of health and vegan food – the art part obviously didn’t come as a surprise, but contributed to a lovely getaway I can’t recommend enough.
+Visiting Parma turned out to be an unexpected little haven for me, in terms of health and vegan food – the art part obviously didn’t come as a surprise, but contributed to a lovely getaway I can’t recommend enough.
 Here is what I got up to.

 I arrived in Italy straight from a hectic holiday in New York City and couldn’t have dreamed of a better place to start my trip than in Parma.
 A city rich in history, culinary wonders and culture, Parma is also a quaint and gorgeous place to unwind, cure a jetlag while roaming the romantic streets aimlessly, stopping in cafes at random for apero and indulge in a little dolce far niente for a day or two.
 It’s also home to the gorgeous and relaxing B&B Al Battistero d’Oro where I had the pleasure to stay in the first three days of my Italian holiday.